Learn how to identify and trade divergence patterns in technical analysis, enhancing your trading strategy and market predictions.

 • Bearish: Price makes lower highs, indicator shows higher highs.

-• Extended: Stronger reversal signals over multiple price swings.
+• Extended – Stronger reversal signals that form over multiple price swings.

 • Key Indicators: